YavarYeganeh/Deep_AIF/README.md

 - -b, --batch : Select batch size, i.e., number of environments used for training (default: 1).
 - --horizon : Horizon length for the transition (default: 300).
 - --samples : Number of samples to be used for Expected Free Energy (EFE) calculation (default: 10).
-- --calc_mean : Flag to include the mean during EFE calculations.
 - --num_threads : Number of threads to use (CPU only, default: 30).
 - --reward_multiplier : Multiplier applied to the production reward (default: 20).
 - --replay_policy_update : If set, also uses replay scenarios during policy planning when training (encourages learning a generic policy).